Aircraft Mechanic

 I have a friend who is working hard to obtain an aircraft mechanic license, however, he has been arrested three times on DUI inside a ten year span.
 The last arrest was in 2012.
 How hard of a road does he have ahead to obtain his license?
 Thank you

-Asked by PAUL over 10 years ago
+Asked by PAUL almost 11 years ago

 There aren't any additional hurdles for your friend, as far as obtaining his mechanic's licenses from the FAA.
 Nor in keeping them; as long as he stays sober on the job.